leejet/stable-diffusion.cpp/README.md

   --vae-tile-size [X]x[Y]            tile size for vae tiling (default: 32x32) --vae-relative-tile-size [X]x[Y]   relative tile size for vae tiling, in fraction of image size if < 1, in number of tiles per dim if >=1 (overrides --vae-tile-size)
-  --vae-tile-overlap OVERLAP         tile overlap for vae tiling, in fraction of tile size (default: 0.5) --vae-on-cpu                       keep vae in cpu (for low vram) --clip-on-cpu                      keep clip in cpu (for low vram) --diffusion-fa                     use flash attention in the diffusion model (for low vram)
+  --vae-tile-overlap OVERLAP         tile overlap for vae tiling, in fraction of tile size (default: 0.5) --force-sdxl-vae-conv-scale        force use of conv scale on sdxl vae --vae-on-cpu                       keep vae in cpu (for low vram) --clip-on-cpu                      keep clip in cpu (for low vram) --diffusion-fa                     use flash attention in the diffusion model (for low vram)